BGM Community School District

 The Brooklyn-Guernsey-Malcom (BGM) Community School District, or BGM Community School, serves the towns of Brooklyn, Guernsey and Malcom and surrounding areas in eastern Poweshiek County, Iowa.

-The school, which serves all grade levels PreK-12 in one building, is located at 1090 Jackson Street in Brooklyn.
+The school, which serves all grade levels PreK–12 in one building, is located at 1090 Jackson Street in Brooklyn.

 The BGM Community and H-L-V Community School Districts have a shared learning agreement.

 The school's mascot is the Bears.
 Their colors are red and royal blue.

 Schools

-The district operates two schools in a single facility in Brooklyn:
+The district operates two schools within a single facility in Brooklyn: